ruanbekker/docker-monitoring-stack-gpnc/README.md

 ## Access Grafana

-Access grafana on [Grafana Home](http://localhost:3000/?orgId=1) (or `make open`) and you should see the two dashboards that was provisioned:
+Access grafana on [Grafana Home](http://localhost:3000/?orgId=1) (or `make open`) and you should see the three dashboards that was provisioned:

 ![](./assets/grafana-home.png)

-Once you select the nodes dashboard, it should look something like this:
+Once you select the **Node Metrics** dashboard, it should look something like this:

 ![](./assets/grafana-dashboard.png)